filakhtov/gentoo-use-docs/net-fs/samba.md

 Pass a `--enable-selftest` option to a WAF configure script.
 Execute a `waf test` command after a main build is completed to run a test suite provided with a source code.
 The test suite is broken and does not run properly as part of the emerge.

 This flag should be disabled, as it will fail a build.

+### unwind
+Pass the `--with-libunwind` option to the WAF configure script.
+Use the `libunwind` library to report backtraces when an exception occurs at runtime.

+It is safe to disable this flag.

 ### winbind
 Pass a `--with-winbind` option to a WAF configure script.
 Build and install a `winbindd` daemon that provides an ability to deploy a Samba server with no preexisting Unix account infrastructure, i.e. the Winbind acts as an intermediary between Unix services and Windows domain controllers, offers a means to manage domain users and groups without the overhead of local accounts.